Skip to content

 7. Vomiting can occur with heat stroke, and should be followed by liquids to help prevent dehydration.

-If you or are observing a coworker experiencing symptoms of heat stroke, don’t hesitate to procure treatment.
+If you or a coworker are experiencing symptoms of heat stroke, don’t hesitate to seek treatment.
 The longer you wait, the more detrimental it can be to one’s health.
-Please follow the steps for someone who appears to be suffering from heat stroke:
+Please follow these steps for someone who appears to be suffering from heat stroke:

 • Alert a supervisor and call 911 immediately.